 Then while looking for another solution on Github, I came across sops on Mozilla’s Github which seemed a perfect solution for our needs.
 It is used by Mozilla to keep their secrets.

 AWS KMS?
-Perfect, we use AWS Cloud, and are already big fan of their KMS.
+Perfect, we use AWS Cloud and are already a big fan of their KMS.

 Sops, simple usage

 sops --kms arn:aws:kms:us-west-2:xxx:key/xxx -e -i secret.yaml